 Our commitment to nature preservation is huge!
 Nearly 20% of Aruba is a designated National Park and home to a long list of animal species and plant life.
-The Arikok Park is our national treasure; we protect everything in it and you can too just by visiting.
+The Arikok National Park is Aruba's national treasure; we protect everything in it and so can you, just by visiting.

 The Arikok National Park is a great place to spend the entire day enjoying the dramatic landscapes.
 There is a small entrance fee that goes towards the preservation of the park and the animals who roam freely throughout the 7907 acres.

-The park is home to priceless gems that we know are rare because they are indigenous to our island.
-The Aruban burrowing owl (Shoco), Aruban rattlesnake, Aruban whiptail lizard, and Aruban parakeet (Prikishi) find Arikok Park the perfect address to live at together with the native flora and fauna supported by the protected unusual land formations made from lava, quartz diorite and limestone.
+The Arikok National Park is home to priceless gems that we know are rare because they are indigenous to our island.
+The Aruban burrowing owl (Shoco), Aruban rattlesnake, Aruban whiptail lizard, and Aruban parakeet (Prikishi) find our Aruba National Park the perfect address to live at together with the native flora and fauna supported by the protected unusual land formations made from lava, quartz diorite and limestone.